 Clearly, Flakall had something big.
 The firm eventually changed its name to Adams Corporation, which helped take some attention off the fact that it was selling a food product to humans that was originally intended for cows.

-The other claimant to the cheese curl’s invention bounced back from natural disaster
+The other claimed inventor of cheese curls bounced back from natural disaster

 While Flakall has the more interesting tale on this front, it’s not the only one.
 Another early claimant to the cheese curl is a Louisiana firm called the Elmer Candy Corporation, which developed a product eventually called Chee Wees.